By Steve Beauregard

 Three hundred and eighty-two rooms here.
 There’s also a restaurant, a buffet, and coffee/deli bar.
-The casino has a lounge type bar, along with the usual slots, video poker machines, and table games.
+The 37,000 square foot casino has a lounge type bar, along with the usual slots, video poker machines, and table games.
 The Peppermill is also home to a nice poker room.

 The hotel is also home to the largest performing venue in town, the Peppermill Concert Hall.

 The cheap, but clean, casino hotel in Wendover, is the Red Garter, located next to the Rainbow.
 The hotel has 108, and both the hotel rooms and casino have been renovated recently.